 If you’re looking for even more cool French words, you might find a few in our French vocabulary lists, including beautiful French words, French onomatopoeias, French internet and texting slang, verlan (syllable-reversing slang), or even French swear words!

 Of course, cool words are everywhere, so even by simply reading, watching, and listening to things in French, you’re likely to come across a few words you love.
-Here are a few ways to do all of those things and more – and often for free.

 What are some French words you think are cool?
 Feel free to share in the comments!